Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Acknowledgments

-This work was supported in part by the Science and Technology Development Fund, Macau SAR (Grant Nos.
-FDCT/060/2022/AFJ, FDCT/0070/2022/AMJ), National Natural Science Foundation of China (Grant No. 62261160648), Ministry of Science and Technology of China (Grant No. 2022YFE0204900), the Multi-year Research Grant from the University of Macau (Grant No. MYRG-GRG2023-00006-FST-UMDF), and Tencent AI Lab Rhino-Bird Gift Fund (Grant No. EF2023-00151-FST).
+This work was supported in part by the Science and Technology Development Fund of Macau SAR (Grant No. 0007/2024/AKP), the Science and Technology Development Fund of Macau SAR (Grant No. FDCT/0070/2022/AMJ, China Strategic Scientific and Technological Innovation Cooperation Project Grant No. 2022YFE0204900), the Science and Technology Development Fund of Macau SAR (Grant No. FDCT/060/2022/AFJ, National Natural Science Foundation of China Grant No. 62261160648), the UM and UMDF (Grant Nos.
+MYRG-GRG2023-00006-FST-UMDF, MYRG-GRG2024-00165-FST-UMDF), and the National Natural Science Foundation of China (Grant No. 62266013).
 This work was performed in part at SICC which is supported by SKL-IOTSC, and HPCC supported by ICTO of the University of Macau.
+We thank all anonymous reviewers for their insightful comments.